-Did I mentioned that BoJack is a humanoid horse?
+Did I mention that BoJack is a humanoid horse?
 And in this black comedy series created by Netflix you can see dozens of references to classic and contemporary art.
-We have collected ALL OF THEM from ALL FOUR SEASONS for you.
+We have collected ALL OF THEM from ALL FIVE SEASONS for you.

 1. Henri Rousseau

 Painter Henri Rousseau was ridiculed during much of his lifetime for painting in a naïve or primitive manner, but eventually, with the endorsement of Pablo Picasso, Henri Matisse, and other younger artists, was considered a self-taught genius.
 His best-known work depicts imaginary jungle scenes inspired by his visits to the zoo.
 The plants and the sun are characteristic elements of most of his works.

 Hockney’s Portrait of an Artist, also known as Pool With Two Figures is a painting that shares many commonalities with BoJack’s own story.
 Hockney moved from Great Britain to California in the 1960s and later moved into a canyon house.
 He is internationally acclaimed for paintings of LA swimming pools.
 Also, when Hockney painted this masterpiece in 1972, he was after a long term relationship, depressed and often shut away in his own home.
 It’s the story of loneliness and detachment, a perfect illustration of BoJack’s ongoing turmoils.

 3. Henri Matisse, Dance